muskanrao24/crawler-go/README.md

 # distributed-web-crawler
-course project for Introduction yo Golang on imooc.
+course project for Introduction of Golang on imooc.

 ## 单机版 / Single node version
 /crawler